ONEOK Inc. (OKE) with a beta value of 1.63 appears to be a promising investment opportunity.

 ONEOK Inc. (NYSE: OKE) Trading Performance Indicators

-Check out the current performance indicators for ONEOK Inc. (OKE).
-In the past quarter, the stock posted a quick ratio of 0.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.24.
-Likewise, its price to free cash flow for the trailing twelve months is 228.25.
+Take a look at ONEOK Inc.’s (OKE) current performance indicators.
+Last quarter, stock had a quick ratio of 0.60.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.26.
+Likewise, its price to free cash flow for the trailing twelve months is 232.07.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 3.52, a number that is poised to hit 0.98 in the next quarter and is forecasted to reach 4.40 in one year’s time.